UT Dallas Fast Facts

-The average student-to-faculty ratio at UT Dallas is 21-1.
+The average student-to-faculty ratio at UT Dallas is 21 to 1.

-Among the University’s esteemed faculty members are four members of the National Academies and a Nobel laureate.
+Among the University’s esteemed faculty members are six members of the National Academies and a Nobel laureate.

-Kiplinger’s Personal Finance magazine’s January 2013 issue ranked UT Dallas among the top 100 “Best Value” public colleges in the United States.
+Kiplinger’s Personal Finance magazine ranked UT Dallas among the top 100 “Best Value” public colleges in the United States for 2016.

 The University of Texas at Dallas is an innovative institution in the heart of North Texas on the path to achieving Tier One national research university status.

 UT Dallas has grown since its founding in 1969 to include 138 degree programs, with cutting-edge curricula serving a variety of undergraduate and graduate student interests.